The otter Personality

 Lazy?
 Let's just say easily distracted.
 Life has so many diversions for the otter that it's impossible to predict how it will fill its day.
-But when an otter gets focused on a problem, its keen intelligence rises to the challenge and it will not give up until the nut is cracked.
+But when an otter gets focused on a problem, its keen intelligence rises to the challenge and it won’t give up until the last nut is cracked.

-Otters feel entitled to the good things in life and a general sense of well being gives them the confidence to not have to save for the future.
+Otters feel entitled to the good things in life and a general sense of wellbeing gives them the confidence to not have to worry about the future.
 A lover who wants to impress an otter should know that otters love to eat out and have a predictable penchant for sushi.

 Otters in the Workplace

 Their determination makes otters valuable employees, and although they often feel that their contributions are undervalued they would rather accept lower pay than risk confrontations in their workplace.

 Although they are fine motivators, otters avoid taking leadership roles and perform better in group situations where their social skills come in handy counseling coworkers through their problems.
 Their dexterous hands are useful in a wide range of careers, and they're ideally suited for work in engineering, advertising, and design.